4GroFlow/4groflow-solana-aoe-supply-chain/README.md

 - ✅ Anchor Program (on-chain): Completed
 - ⏳ Frontend: In development
-- ✅ Wallet compatibility: Backpack and Phantom supported
+- ⏳ Wallet compatibility: Backpack and Phantom supported
 - ⏳ UI for program interaction: In development

 ## 📄 License

-This project is licensed under [specify license]
+This project is licensed under the MIT License